openrails/openrails/Source/Documentation/Manual/options.rst

 boxes.
 The X and Z values are centered on the camera location, and falling particles *spawn* and fall from the top of the box.

+The max size for both length and width is 3000 meters or 9,842ft.
+Due to possibe resource issues, the ability to use max length and width may not be possible.
+The best way to use the precipitation box is to define a square around your entire train if small enough or around most of your train.
+Keep track on how your resources are being used since snow will take up the most resources so you will have to adjust the size until you are satisified with the results.

+The reason for defining a square around your train is to minimize the moments when your train is approaching the edge of the precipitation box.
+Worst case is to save the activity, exit and re-enter the activity since doing this will set your train back in the middle of the precipitation box.